-Keep in mind large countries like India skipped the white gold phase entirely.
-Still prefer yellow gold jewlry.
+Keep in mind large countries like India skipped the white gold phase entirely, and still prefer yellow gold jewellery.

-The platinum group metals (ruthenium, rhodium, palladium, osmium, iridium.
-Platinum) are used in industries ranging from chemotherapy, fuel cells, ceramic capacitors, plastics manufacturing and jewlry.
+The platinum group metals (ruthenium, rhodium, palladium, osmium, iridium, and platinum) are used in industries ranging from chemotherapy, fuel cells, ceramic capacitors, plastics manufacturing and jewellery.

 By far the most of platinum and palladium consumed in a year is used in catalytic converters to reduce harmful emissions from a vehicle’s exhaust system.

 Palladium is used in catalytic converters for petrol cars and platinum is used in diesel engines.
 These catalytic converters are integral parts of the machinery, and every car has around 6 grams of pure platinum or palladium somewhere in the engine and/or exhaust system.
 That’s the average weight of an engagement ring by the way.